mariadb-corporation/mariadb-columnstore-api/README.md

 - [libuv](https://github.com/libuv/libuv) \[shared\]
 - [snappy](https://github.com/google/snappy) \[static\]

 For the Java API you need in addition:
 - [Java SDK 8 (x64)](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 - [swig](http://www.swig.org/download.html)

 For the Python API you need in addition:
 - [Python 2.7 (x64)](https://www.python.org/downloads/windows/)
 - [Python 3 (x64)](https://www.python.org/downloads/windows/)
 - [swig](http://www.swig.org/download.html)

 In order to build packets for Python 2 and Python 3, Python 3's executable needs to be manually renamed from ``python.exe`` to ``python3.exe``.
 For testing it is required to install the modules ``pytest``, ``pyspark`` and ``mysql-connector``.

 For the test suite you need in addition:
 - [googletest](https://github.com/google/googletest) \[static\]
 - [libmysql](https://dev.mysql.com/downloads/connector/c/) \[shared\]

 And for the package build you need in addition:
 - [WiX toolset](http://wixtoolset.org/)
 - Set the environment variable ``WIX`` to the WiX installation directory

 **You can either compile all dependent C++ libraries (64bit) by yourself according to our documentation further below, or can [download](https://drive.google.com/a/mariadb.com/file/d/1J9lQ_ddEKlYaReFH6hgkiLaixnBnVrdi/view?usp=sharing) a pre-compiled collection of the dependent libraries.
-Afterwards you have to add the libraries and include files to your Visual Studio installation.**
+Afterwards you have to copy the libraries and include files to your Visual Studio installation.**

 Include path: ``C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\VC\Tools\MSVC\14.14.26428\include``
 Library path: ``C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\VC\Tools\MSVC\14.14.26428\lib\x64``